mahendraseervi/Localization_using_AMCL/README.md

 # Localization_using_AMCL
-Using ROS AMCL package to accurately localize a mobile robot inside a map in the Gazebo simluation environment
+Using ROS AMCL package to accurately localize a mobile robot inside a map in the Gazebo simluation environment.

 ## Project Aim:
 1. Create a ROS package that launches a custom robot model in a custom Gazebo world